Mixed Media Art Supplies: Your Recipe for Creative Gumbo

 Other Popular Supplies You Might Want to Try

-While I don’t use these as often, they’re very popular among mixed media artists and might be worth experimenting with.
+Once you get that gumbo down, you can start adding your own twist!
+Personally, I don’t use these options below as often, but they’re very popular among mixed media artists and might be worth experimenting with.

 - Alcohol Inks – Intense, vibrant color for unique effects.
 Shop alcohol inks →